Last updated on April 28, 2021 at 11:43

 - The retention of certain substances cause damaging secondary changes.
 Recall from topic 64 that when total GFR is decreased can’t the tubules do anything to get rid of urea and creatinine in the blood, because there’s no tubular adaptation.
 This causes accumulation of uraemic toxins, which damage other stuff.

-Factors that promote the progression of chronic renal failure
+Factors that promote the progression of chronic kidney disease

-Certain factors increase the rate of progression of chronic renal failure (CRF):
+Certain factors increase the rate of progression of chronic kidney disease (CKD):

-Systemic hypertension does this, especially if the mean arterial pressure exceeds the range of autoregulation for the RBF (above 160 mmHg).
+Systemic hypertension, especially if the mean arterial pressure exceeds the range of autoregulation for the RBF (above 160 mmHg).
 This increases the GFR, which progressively damage the glomeruli.

-Intraglomerular coagulation for any reason progresses CRF.
+Intraglomerular coagulation for any reason progresses CKD.
 Endothelial damage and hypercoagulable states must therefore be prevented.

-Metastatic calcification of the kidney may occur due to the high PTH levels often seen in CRF.
+Metastatic calcification of the kidney may occur due to the high PTH levels often seen in CKD, although this is very rare.

 Hyperlipidaemia, especially LDL, can bind to GAGs in the basement membrane and decrease the negative charge, which increases the permeability of the glomerulus which further damages it.